Flat-Badger-1971/RSSFilter/README.md

 # RSSFilter

 RSSFilter is a .NET application that fetches, filters, and serves customized RSS feeds.
-It allows you to remove unwanted elements from RSS feeds and clean up content using regular expressions before making the feed available through a web endpoint.
+It allows you to remove unwanted elements from RSS feeds, split and transform tag content using regular expressions before making the feed available through a web endpoint.

 ## Features

 - **RSS Feed Filtering**: Remove specified XML tags from RSS feeds
+- **Tag Splitting**: Split tag content into multiple tags using regex capture groups
 - **Content Cleanup**: Clean up feed content using configurable regex patterns
 - **Web API**: Access the filtered feed via HTTP endpoints
 - **Automatic Updates**: Periodically polls the source feed for updates